Skip to main content

 • scf_bootstrap is the startup script for CloudBase cloud functions

-• The script will automatically run database migration and collect static files.
+• The script will automatically run database migrations and collect static files.

 • Ensure the application listens on port 9000